 God created the world.
 In the beginning, before anything else existed, God was there.
 He spoke, and through his words he created the universe out of nothing.
 Whether that happened over six days or six billion years isn’t really the point.
 The world didn’t come about by random chance.
 Every new species and every change came about by God speaking it into existence.
 Even if we allow for evolution or creation over billions of years, God was behind it all.
 He stands, powerful and infinite, in goodness over all he’s created.

-Maybe they didn’t literally encounter a talking snake and eat the forbidden fruit (or maybe they did).
-But somewhere back in prehistory, the first of humanity rebelled against God.
+2. Adam and Eve were reale first of humanity rebelled against God.
 This is really important to maintain, because it has big theological implications.
 Because of Adam and Eve’s sin, we’re all born with a sinful nature and live in a fallen world.
 This is why Jesus came into the world to save us, so it does matter!

 As for me, I think I’m leaning towards the view where the ‘days’ of Genesis 1 are figurative, and refer to events that happened over a long period of time.
 But I hold this view lightly.
 It’s the answers of who and why that I hold close.
 The what and how can fall in place around them.